EvictionLab/eviction-lab-website/content/weekly-reports/st-louis-mo.md

 # The geography of changes in eviction filings

 St. Louis is made up of 305 Census Tracts.
-In each of those Tracts, we map eviction filings over the last four weeks compared to the typical number of filings in the average year.<sup>1</sup> Over that period, we see steep declines in eviction filings across the city.
+In each of those Tracts, we map eviction filings over the last four weeks compared to the typical number of filings in the average year.<sup>1</sup> Over that period, we see steep declines in eviction filings across nearly the entire city.

-1. Average eviction filings taken from Eviction Lab data for 2012–2016
+1. Average eviction filings taken from Eviction Lab data for 2012, 2013, 2015, and 2016
 2. Tract racial majority determined using American Community Survey (ACS) estimates for 2014–2018

 {{%/ report_map %}}